Adegboyega Edun: Achievements

 The following achievements occurred during his tenure as Secretary of the E.U.G.:

 1902: Establishment of European factories in the Ibara area of Abeokuta.

 1903: Opening of Sokori Bridge, the first of its kind.

 1904: Publication of the first issue of the E.U.G.
 Gazette in February.

 1904: Establishment of the Egba Government Police Force.

 1908: Establishment of Abeokuta Grammar School.

 1908: Establishment of an E.U.G. hospital.

 1914: Opening of the Abeokuta Water Works, which led to the eradication of guinea-worm and other water-borne diseases in the land, to the benefit of all.

-On October 6, 1913, he was honoured by his people for his long service to the E.U.G. when he was presented with a Double Albert Gold Chain of rare original design and beauty, and of native workmanship, the pendant of which was a model of a human hand holding a pen in the act of writing; the whole thing being mounted in a flat ring, around which was inscribed the following: “Souvenir.
+On October 6, 1913, he was honoured by his people for his long service to the E.U.G. when he was presented with a Double Albert Gold Chain of rare original design and beauty, and of native workmanship, the pendant of which was a model of a human hand holding a pen in the act of writing; the whole thing being mounted in a flat ring, around which was inscribed the following: "Souvenir.
 A. Edun, Govt.
-Sec., E.U.G., 1912.
+Sec., E.U.G., 1912."

+Descendants

+A notable contemporary descendant is Chief Wale Edun, the Nigerian minister of finance and coordinating minister for the economy in the Tinubu Administration.

+Another notable descendant is the entertainer and TV host Denrele Edun.